Most interesting landmarks of China

 - Tushuk Tash (Shipton’s Arch) – Xinjiang Uyghur Autonomous Region.
 Possibly the highest natural arch of the world and one of the most impressive ones.
 Height – some 360 – 370 m, width – some 65 meters.

-- Xian Ren Qiao – Fairy Bridge – Guangxi.
-Beautiful natural bridge of limestone with a span of 90 m.
+- Xian Ren Qiao – Fairy Bridge – China, Guangxi.
+Beautiful natural bridge of limestone with an approximate span of 121.9 m.
 Possibly the widest natural arch in the world.

 Springs and geysers